Frisco Halitosis Treatment

 Advanced gum disease is also another cause of bad breath.
 Infection in the gums can cause odors.
 Addressing periodontitis will not only give you better smelling breath, it will also prevent you from losing your teeth.

-If Dr. Vashisht is unable to find a dental cause for your halitosis, you will be advised to check with your primary care physician.
+If our Frisco dentist is unable to find a dental cause for your halitosis, you will be advised to check with your primary care physician.
 Gastric problems can also cause breath odor.
 If the source of the problem is not related to your mouth, it is important that you follow up to find the cause.
 Breath odor can be indicative of serious health problems.

 Treatment for Bad Breath